 We aim to communicate well with parents and have a number of ways of ensuring that parents are kept informed of things happening in school.
 The school sends home the weekly bulletin which lets parents know what is happening the following week.
 There are whole school newsletters and year group newsletters which are sent home on a regular basis.
+We have school Facebook too.
 We use texting and emailing so make sure that the school office has your latest details.
 In addition to this, there will be letters home for specific events or where parental permission is required.
-Our website is a good place to refer to as all communications are added to this regularly too and you can keep updated via the school blog.
+Our website is a good place to refer to as all communications are added to this regularly too.

 APPOINTMENTS WITH SCHOOL STAFF

 Should you wish to talk to your child’s Class Teacher, contact the school office who can make arrangements or they will ask the teacher to contact you after school.

 Pastoral issues can be discussed with a member of our Pastoral Team.
 Each year group has a designated member of staff from the Pastoral Team.

 Mrs Brabbin, the school’s Special Needs Co-ordinator, is very happy to meet

 with parents and can be contacted through the school office.